A topic from the subject of Experimentation in Chemistry.

 Introduction

 Separating techniques play a vital role in chemistry, allowing scientists to isolate and identify various components within a mixture.
 These techniques are essential for a wide range of applications, including purification, analysis, and synthesis.
-This guide provides a comprehensive overview of commonly used separation techniques, including filtration, and fractional and simple distillations.
+This guide provides a comprehensive overview of commonly used separation techniques, including filtration, simple distillation, and fractional distillation.

 Basic Concepts of Separation